OWASP/www-project-cyber-controls-matrix/index.md

 #### License

-This work is licensed under a [Creative Commons Attribution 4.0 International (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license for free use and adaptation, including commercial, with attribution.
+This work is licensed under a [Creative Commons Attribution 4.0 International (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license for free use and adaptation, including commercial and government, with attribution.
 The required attribution for use of the OCCM per this license is specified below.

 #### Copyright